 - Humanities/ Fine Arts Elective Credit Hours: 3

 - WLD 117 Industrial SMAW Credit Hours: 3

-- WLD 143 Welding Metallurgy Credit Hours: 2
+- WLD 143 Welding Metallurgy Credit Hours:

+2

 - WLD 151 Fabrication I Credit Hours: 4

-- Class Hours 7 | Lab Hours 12 | Credit Hours 12

-- Social/ Behavioral Science Elective Credit Hours: 3 - WLD 251 Fabrication II Credit Hours: 3 - WLD 262 Inspection & Testing Credit Hours: 3 - WLD 265 Automated Welding/Cutting Credit Hours: 4 Class Hours 8 | Lab Hours 14 | Credit Hours 13 - 1.
-The A50420 Associate in Applied Science is intended for students desiring to gain additional skills beyond those experienced in the D50420 Diploma and to update current skills in this field for employment or promotion. - Students taking the Welding Technology Program AAS degree and choosing ENG 111, COM231, and MAT 143 have the option to continue their studies at a four-year university program that transfers Associate in Applied Science programs. - 3.
+- Social/ Behavioral Science Elective Credit Hours: 3 - WLD 251 Fabrication II Credit Hours: 3 - WLD 262 Inspection & Testing Credit Hours: 3 - WLD 265 Automated Welding/Cutting Credit Hours: 4

+- The A50420 Associate in Applied Science is intended for students desiring to gain additional skills beyond those experienced in the D50420 Diploma and to update current skills in this field for employment or promotion. - Students taking the Welding Technology Program AAS degree and choosing ENG 111, COM231, and MAT 143 have the option to continue their studies at a four-year university program that transfers Associate in Applied Science programs such as East Carolina University BS in Industrial Technology [Opens in a new window]. - 3.
 This program contains a large amount of contact hours.
 Students need to understand the time requirement for this program.
 Please study the program checklist closely, as it includes both credit and contact hours. - 4.
 Failure to complete the courses in sequence reduces the chance of completion. - 5.
-The Humanities/Fine Arts elective can be satisfied by completing one of the following: ART 111,HUM 110, or HUM 115. - The Social/Behavioral elective can be satisfied by completing one of the following: ECO 251, PSY 118, PSY 150, or SOC 210.
+The Humanities/Fine Arts elective can be satisfied by completing one of the following: ART 111, HUM 110, or HUM 115. - The Social/Behavioral elective can be satisfied by completing one of the following: ECO 251, PSY 118, PSY 150, or SOC 210.